 Corbin is a somewhat small city located in the state of Kentucky.
 With a population of 7,389 people and five constituent neighborhoods, Corbin is the 60th largest community in Kentucky.

-The per capita income in Corbin in 2010 was $19,645, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,580 for a family of four.
+The per capita income in Corbin in 2010 was $20,355, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,420 for a family of four.
 However, Corbin contains both very wealthy and poor people as well.

 The people who call Corbin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corbin residents report their race to be White, followed by Asian.
-Important ancestries of people in Corbin include English, German, Dutch, and Italian.
+Important ancestries of people in Corbin include English, German, Scottish, and Dutch.

 The most common language spoken in Corbin is English.
-Other important languages spoken here include Hindi and Yiddish.
+Other important languages spoken here include Spanish and Hindi.